KiddAlexx/url-shortening-api-FM/README.md

 ### Continued development

-Create a few more simple React applications before moving on to learn more advanced React topics.
+My plan is to create a few more simple React applications to further strengthen my skills before delving into more advanced React topics.

 ## Author